DelroyGayle/KoolAIChess/TESTING.md

     There will be no further input from 'input.pgn'
     ```
     * Then a 3 second delay, in addition to the general *2 second delay, hence a total delay of 5 seconds*
-    * This gives the user,  plenty of time to see that *there is no longer any futher PGN file input*
+    * This gives the user,  plenty of time to see that *there is no longer any further PGN file input*
     * Kool AI then displays the updated chessboard with its own move of
     * **Computer moves e7-e6 Piece: Pawn**